-COLLEGE: Kansas State

-HOMETOWN: Oklahoma City, OK
+COLLEGE: Kansas State HOMETOWN: Oklahoma City, OK

-Former Cardinals running back Josh Scobey is in his 10th season in the team's scouting department and third as Western Regional Scout after being promoted in May, 2019.
-His primary area of responsibility with the Cardinals is cross checking player evaluations for the western region of the country.
+Former Cardinals running back Josh Scobey enters his ninth season in the team's scouting department and second as Western Regional Scout after being promoted in May, 2019.
+His primary area of responsibility with the Cardinals is cross checking player evaluations for the western half of the country.